MeanyLodge/History/Diesel-Hut.md

 **Fuel House**: Built in 2001, it has two rooms, one for a 1500 gallon diesel tank for [Dino](Dino), the hill grooming machine, and the other houses the gas tank for the tow hut engine.<sup>[75th][]</sup>

+#### 2020

+The diesel hut has a 1,000 gallon diesel fuel tank and adjacent gasoline tank is 500 gallons.
+The diesel tank was measured in reference to the gasoline tank (same diameter and twice as long) as well as by inspecting the tank plate on the far end which states, "1,000 gallons".

 [75th]: Anniversary#75th
 [hw]: History-Walt